mik-tf/tfcloud-marketplace/docs/SETUP_GUIDE.md

    - `AUTH0_CLIENT_SECRET`: Your Auth0 application client secret
    - `AUTH0_AUDIENCE`: Your Auth0 API identifier

+> **For Cloud Operators**: For a more comprehensive guide on Auth0 configuration, including detailed steps for setting up roles, permissions, and automatic role assignment, please refer to the [Auth0 Configuration Guide](AUTH0_CONFIGURATION.md).
+This guide provides step-by-step instructions with screenshots and code examples specifically tailored for cloud operators.

 ### FaunaDB Setup

 1. Create a new database in FaunaDB: